Study group convenor information

 Funding for study groups, and refunds of expenses

 DSA funds study group activities to help you organise events and refund expenses.
 Study group funding is decided at the start of each financial year.
-For 2003/2004 this was £400 per group.
+For 2018/2019 this was £500 per group though we will consider higher requests, if a case can be made.

-Budget protocol form - complete this before your meeting and send it to the study group co-ordinator/DSA Treasurer.
+Budget protocol form - complete this before your meeting and send it to the Study Group Co-ordinator.
 If you forget to do this, we may not be able to refund your costs.

-To check how much funding your group has left, just contact the DSA Secretariat.
+To check how much funding your group has left, contact the DSA Administration.

 What are policy workshops?

-Policy workshops, or dissemination workshops are one-day events to look at a particular topic in detail (eg Fifty years of Development Economics, run by the Economics, finance and development study group in July 2003).
+Policy workshops, or dissemination workshops are one-day events to look at a particular topic in detail.
 They tend to be slightly larger-scale than typical study group meetings, and you can get extra DSA funds for them.
-Contact your study group co-ordinators for more details.
+Contact the study group co-ordinator for more details.